-Throughout the year, environmental officers across Queensland will be conducting pre-planned industry site visits to provide educational support to assist operators in adopting more sustainable products and practices by July 2019.
+During 2018 and 2019, environmental officers across Queensland conducted more 150 industry site visits to provide educational support to assist operators in adopting more sustainable products and practices.

-A voluntary industry survey was also conducted in early 2017 to determine the status of PFAS firefighting foam stocks in Queensland.
+A voluntary industry survey was conducted from February to May 2017 to determine the status of PFAS firefighting foam stocks in Queensland.
 The survey was sent to 992 recipients and a total of 468 responses were received.

-The information has helped inform decisions on implementing the Environmental Management of Firefighting Foam—Operational Policy.
+The information helped inform decisions on implementing the Environmental Management of Firefighting Foam—Operational Policy.